hexanek/RidleyQA/README.md

 # RidleyQA
-Need to install pytest, selenium.
+Need to install pytest, selenium, webdriver-manager.
 Run tests by typing "pytest" in command line